 Section 297A of the Criminal Procedure Act applies, with the changes required by the context, in the case of any patrimonial loss suffered by any person as a result of a delict committed by a child during the execution of a diversion order made in terms of this act.

-92. Children used by adults to commit crime
+92. Persons using children to commit crime